atlassistant/pytlas/docs/getting_started/usage.rst

 Usage
 =====

+.. _using_repl:

 Using the pytlas CLI
 --------------------

-pytlas include a basic CLI interface to interact with the system.
+pytlas include a basic CLI interface to interact with the system and help you build skill efficiently.

 This line will start the pytlas REPL with skills located in the example/skills/ directory (in the git repository).
 It will load all data and fit the engine before starting the interactive prompt.
 The `-c cache/` lets the interpreter save its trained data to this folder to speed up the loading at the next launch if training data has not changed since.